This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a different bowl, whisk together the sour cream and water.
+- In a medium bowl, whisk together dry ingredients: flour, cocoa powder, baking soda, and salt.
+In a different bowl, whisk together sour cream and water.

-- In the bowl of a stand mixer fitted with the paddle attachment, beat butter and sugars just until a thick paste forms.
-Add the eggs one at a time.
-Scraping down the sides of the bowl with a silicone spatula after beating in every two eggs or so.
-Add the vanilla extract along with the last egg.
+- In the large bowl of a stand mixer fitted with the paddle attachment, cream together softened butter and sugars until a thick paste forms.
+Beat in the eggs one at a time, scraping down the sides of the bowl as you go.

-- Bake in a preheated oven until a cake tester comes out with a few clinging crumbs.
-This will take about 60-85 minutes depending on your oven.
-Mine baked for 70 minutes.
-If you over-bake this cake, it will be dry.
-Even that much butter, sugar and sour cream can’t compensate for overbaking.
+- Pour into the prepared pan and smooth the top.
+Bake in a preheated oven until a cake tester or toothpick comes out with a few clinging crumbs.
+Mine took 70 minutes.
+Yours could take anywhere between 60-85 minutes depending on your oven.

-- Let the cake COOL for 20 minutes.
-When 20 minutes have passed, loosen the edges with a paring knife and then turn it out onto a rack.
-Allow it to cool completely.
+- Let the cake cool for 20 minutes in the pan, and then loosen the edges with a paring knife and turn it out onto a wire rack.
+Allow the cake to cool completely.

 Notes